nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 doctypes:
 - concept
 title: Enable Usage Reporting
+title: Enable Usage Reporting
 toc: true
 weight: 1800
+---

+This page describes how to enable Usage Reporting for F5 NGINX Ingress Controller and how to view usage data through the API.

 ---
 This page describes how to enable Usage Reporting for F5 NGINX Ingress Controller and how to view usage data through the API.

 ---